pudly/schmopera-hugo/content/articles/a-lucia-with-agency-and-independence-at-the-royal-opera-house.md

----
++++
+categories = "Review"
+slug = /a-lucia-with-agency-and-independence-at-the-royal-opera-house/
-title: "A Lucia with agency and independence at the Royal Opera House"
+title = "A Lucia with agency and independence at the Royal Opera House"
----
++++

 I love a production that shakes up operagoers, and in its first season last year, [Katie Mitchell's production of *Lucia*](/in-review-lucia-di-lammermoor-at-roh/) did just that.
 People were up in arms about it.
 I saw it during the run and I was blown away by the intensity and beauty of the story.
 The the drama was unlike anything I'd ever seen from a bel canto opera and Lucia's fate brought me to floods of tears.
 It remains one of my favourite productions.
 Last night's revival of the show was a mixed experience for me.
 They’ve really taken a lot out of the show, I assume to please the ROH’s audience.
 Last year, I watched a wild Lucia unabashedly make love to Edgardo in the graveyard in Act I. I thought it was a powerful statement of her autonomy and her passion as a woman.
 This year, they'd removed the sensuality from the first act, something which I thought took away some of the power of the drama.